| February 2008 - Dealing with "Problem" Employees

 became my employee.
 Jane was a mentor to me and was twice my age; I had

+great respect for her skills and talents.
 Some time later, I occasionally thought I noticed the smell of alcohol when

 I talked with her.
 I ignored it and thought "maybe it was my